 In order to protect clients’ privacy, the address will be provided when you schedule an appointment.
 For reference, the office location is in Taipei City, near Ningxia Night Market, approximately 10-minute walk from Exit 4 or 5 of Zhongshan MRT Station.

 This is one of the most difficult questions to answer in the helping work of psychology, because there are too many influencing variables, such as your motivation, your commitment, your openness, your cooperation, the disclosure of influencing information, the expectation and reasonableness of the goal, the complexity and depth of an issue, etc. The list goes on.
-Therefore, no helping professionals of psychology may provide you a due date, although a professional can make an educated, generic guess, which is unlikely to apply to your unique and specific situation.
+Therefore, no helping professionals of psychology may provide you a clear answer, although a professional can make an educated, generic guess, which is unlikely to apply to your unique and specific situation.

 Although Lillian offers long distance services, she strongly advises all prospective clients to meet in person when possible.
 The reason is, in-person meetings contains invaluable benefits which long distance services can not provide.
 In-person meetings are usually more effective and more powerful than long distance services.
 However, if in-person meetings are not possible for you, Lillian will discuss with you how to maximize the effectiveness of long distance services.